Academic English Pre-Matriculation Program (AEPP)

 Register for the AEPP:

-(iii) Contact us at aepp [at] uchicago.edu
+All other individuals can contact us at aepp [at] uchicago.edu

 “I took the Academic English Pre-Matriculation Program: Speaking because I was worried about my English before coming to UChicago.
 And I definitely made the right decision!
 My English was improved not only by gaining more language learning skills, but also by being more confident and more willing to express myself and learning from others.
 My instructor James was always patient and open to all my questions and suggestions.
 I also want to say ‘thank you’ for my dearest classmates for always supporting me and encouraging me for everything.
 We are now very close friends and I know they will be always with me.”